Community Pharmacy Anticoagulation Monitoring Service (CPAMS)

 - High needs patients / people with poor health literacy

 College Education and Training provide a training course for pharmacists to become accredited to provide the CPAMS service.

 The training course consists of the following topics

 - Anticoagulation management knowledge, Dr Paul Harper Consultant Haematologist, with assessment.

 - Training on using the hardware, Roche Diagnostics NZ Ltd, with a practical and written assessment.

 - Training on the Clinical Decision Support Software (CDSS) on laptops, INR Online Ltd.

 - Tips from an accredited pharmacist from the pilot project.

 (In Canterbury and the West Coast additional training is provided on site by Canterbury Health Laboratories).

-To register an expression of interest please download this form and return to PSNZ.
+To register an expression of interest for our CPAMS training programme please download the form below and return to PSNZ.